 This phone won’t replace your smartphone — it can’t.
 But it can act as a burner phone, or a backup or secondary device just for calls and texts.
 It can also be an excellent device for those in developing markets that just need a solid feature phone.

-The Nokia 3310 comes in red, black, yellow, and grey.
+The Nokia 3310 comes in red, dark blue, yellow, and grey.
 It will cost 49 euros and will launch in the summer.
 Unfortunately, the phone only supports GSM 900MHz and 1800MHz bands, so it’s likely only going to work for countries in Europe, Africa, Asia, and the Middle East.
+Those bands aren’t really supported in the U.S., so the phone, at least as its currently configured, won’t be launched in the U.S. A HMD spokesperson, however, has said that “the U.S. will be in HMD’s sights.”

 - Compact, fun design